 Words, as well as bread, establish the life force in each of us.
 As my blog unfolds each week, I passionately look up even the simplest definitions; thus, I am able to best express my vision to you.

 It has been spoken that the word of God is the bread of life.
 We find freedom with it, as it produces needed change, which sheds light on the hidden fractures in our being.
-This day may you be rejuvenated in my life-sustaining English meanings, God’s word, and this good onion loaf?
+May you be rejuvenated in God’s word, my life-sustaining English meanings, and this good onion loaf.

 Let’s start with the practical first: may I encourage us to take a leap of faith by nimbly making bread with a food processor?
 Blessings follow immediately with the remarkable ease which replaces this otherwise messy/time-consuming work.
 Quickly we master making homemade bread using my simple, detailed directions; these comprehensive steps will circumvent all mistakes.
 Let us allow ourselves the luxury of a little practice, which guarantees ultimate perfection.

 There will always be new horizons, with greater challenges to overcome, as we walk through life.
 Our proper attitude about this allows us to approach necessary growth with unspeakable joy and confidence.
-It is, however, critical to learn the power of patience-both that needed in times of trouble and, equally important, the calm endurance required while waiting for promised good.
+It is critical, however, to learn the power of patience-needed in times of trouble-and equally important, the calm endurance required, while quietly waiting for our promised good.

-Faith is critical in learning this quiet process of baking bread, as well as achieving tireless living.
-Take my pledge that simple, better bread is fool-proof if you honor my comfortable instructions.
-Likewise effortless patterns of existence are more readily obtainable, as we draw upon my maxims between cooking and living; we dare to reach out for superlatives.
+Faith is critical in learning this great process of baking bread, as well as achieving tireless living; take my pledge that simple, better bread is fool-proof, if you honor my comfortable instructions.
+Likewise effortless patterns of existence are more readily obtainable, as we draw upon the maxims found between cooking and living.
+We dare to reach out for superlatives.

-Now for the final stretch: when the time is right, invest in a wheat grinder for optimum health-giving bread with a long shelf life.
-Grinding our own wheat is a quick, one-step process: we merely place the mixing bowl under the wheat grinding attachment on a kitchen aid, turn the machine on, and have the purest of flours minutes later (see top photo).
-If you don’t have a kitchen aid, it is possible to buy less expensive appliances that only grind wheat.
+Now for the final stretch: when the time is right, invest in a wheat grinder for optimum health-giving bread, with a long shelf life.
+Grinding our own wheat is a quick, one-step process: merely place the mixing bowl under the wheat grinding attachment on a Kitchen Aid, turn the machine on, and the purest of flours is produced minutes later.
+(See top photo.)
+If you don’t have a Kitchen Aid, it is possible to buy less expensive appliances that grind grains.
 Trust, you won’t be sorry that you made this investment!

-1 1/2 small, individual packets yeast (May measure 3 tsp of Red Star Active Dry Yeast, from an inexpensive 2 lb package, available at Costco, which may be frozen in a sealed container for long-term use.)
+1 individual packet of yeast (May use 3 tsp of Red Star Active Dry Yeast from an inexpensive 2-lb package, available at Costco, which may be frozen in a sealed container for long-term use.)

 2 tbsp plus 1/4 tsp sugar

-1 cup unbleached white flour (Bob’s Red Mill is high quality.)
+1 c unbleached white flour (Bob’s Red Mill is high quality.)

-3 cups whole wheat flour (If desired, grind 2 2/3 cup organic hard red spring wheat berries to make the total 4 cups of flour.)
+3 c whole wheat flour (Optional: grind 2 2/3 c organic hard red spring wheat berries to make the total 4 c of flour.)

-1 1/4 tsp salt (Real Salt is important for optimum health; a fine grind Himalayan salt is available at Costco for $4.95/5 lbs.)
+1 1/4 tsp salt (Himalayan, pink, or Real Salt is important for optimum health; a fine grind Himalayan salt is available at Costco for $4.95/5 lbs.)

-1 cup yellow onion, minced (1 medium/large yellow onion needed, refer to step 3 and above photo for easy mincing.)
+1 c yellow onion, minced (1 med/large yellow onion needed, refer to step 3 and above photo for easy mincing.)

-4 tbsp dried chopped onion (Available in bulk; also in jars in the spice section; save all jars and refill yearly with fresh, inexpensive bulk spices; place adhesive tape with date of purchase on each jar.)
+4 tbsp dried chopped onion (Available in bulk and in jars in the spice section; save all jars and refill yearly with fresh, inexpensive bulk spices-place adhesive tape, with date of purchase on each jar.)

 - If grinding your own flour, begin to do so now (see top photo).

-- Place 1/4 cup tepid water in a small bowl, stir in yeast and 1/4 tsp sugar.
+- Place 1/4 c lukewarm water in a small bowl; stir in yeast and 1/4 tsp sugar.
 Let rest in a warm place for about 10 min, or until it becomes creamy, foams, and is nearly doubled in size.
-(When using yeast from the freezer, it will take twice the time to proof, or double in size.)
+(When using yeast directly from the freezer, it will take a little longer to proof.)

 - Meantime mince the onion the easy way (see photo).
-Peel it leaving the root on; next, score this by cutting slices close together across the top one way, going 3/4 of the way down into the onion; then, turn it and cut slices the opposite direction.
+Peel it, leaving the root on; next, score this by cutting slices close together across the top one way, going three quarters of the way down into the onion; then, turn it and cut slices the opposite direction.
 When onion is prepared thus, shave the minced pieces off the end with a sharp knife.
-Set aside chopped onion, save leftovers for other cooking.
+Measure and set aside chopped onion; save leftovers for other cooking.

-- Place in a 13 gallon plastic bag, in which you have evenly distributed 1/8-1/4 cup of oil.
+- Place in a 13-gallon plastic bag, in which you have evenly distributed 3-4 tbsp of oil.
 Let rise in a warm place for 50-60 minutes, or until doubled.
 (Only with freshly ground flour, will dough need to be punched down at this point and be allowed to rise for an additional 30 minutes.)